colts70/The-Sematic-Stack/README.md

 The "Checkmate" is Real

+If an agent looks for a first-hop semantic declaration, and your competitor has one and you don’t, the agent gets a cleaner answer from them.

 In SEO, whoever defines the entity usually wins.
 If your domain becomes the "Primary Source" for a topic via a deterministic HESS root, every other site on that topic becomes "Secondary."
 They are essentially writing "comments" on a topic that you defined at the root.

 DNS → declared semantic intent (DFH) → crawl → infer → arbitrate → answer